modbas/mad76/doc/teachros/teachros.md

 -   The y-axis is the value axis $u_J \in [-1, 1]$ of signal function
     $u_J(t)$

--   You may zoom the plot using the mouse wheel or the right mouse button with horizontal or vertical drag
+-   You may zoom the plot hitting the `Ctrl` key whileusing the mouse wheel or the right mouse button with horizontal or vertical drag

 -   You may move the plot using the left mouse button